|Migration & Asylum|

 And why have all the establishment media published his photo with the face redacted?
 Their excuse is, it's against the European Directive of Human Rights to publish a child's photo without their permission.
 But hang on - he's NOT a child, he's an adult, so that doesn't apply for a start, and anyway we're leaving the EU so we're no longer bound by their 'directives'.

 Is this happening in other schools?
-Are YOU a school pupil who's aware that one of your classmates is an adult MAN, impersonating a child?
+Are YOU a school pupil who's aware that one of your classmates is an adult MAN, pretending to be a child?

 It's no use calling the police - they won't do anything about it, too busy dealing with the important stuff like Hate crimes and historic allegations.
-Tell your teachers and parents of course - but also tell Mainstream, we will publish his photo UNCENSORED.
+Tell your teachers and parents - but also tell us, we will publish his photo UNCENSORED.

 It's bad enough we've got men self-defining as women.

 Now we've got ADULTS self-defining as CHILDREN.
 OMG what next?
 The world has gone mad.